jabney/vector-keyframes/README.md

 }]

-// Pass the keyframes and the time parameter to interpolate.
-// The range for the time parameter is 0 to 1. const result = vector3d.keyframeInterpolate(keyframes, 0.25)
-console.log('vector    (t=0.25):', result)
+// Pass the keyframes and the time parameter to interpolate. const result = vector3d.keyframeInterpolate(keyframes, 0.25) console.log('vector    (t=0.25):', result)
 console.log('rgb color (t=0.25):', util.vector3dToRgb(result))